miguelgondu/adaptive_zelda/readme.md

 ## After the experiment

 Could you please zip the `data` folder and send it to me via email to `migd@itu.dk`?
 Feel free to take a look at `./data/plots` to see some cool plots.

+## Notice about privacy

+During this experiment, we do not collect any of your personal data.
+Your results will be completely anonymized using random `uuid`s.